 - Students do not indicate a first-choice preference by applying early, and still may wait until May 1 to indicate their decision to attend.

 - On rare occasions, students will request to move their Regular Decision application to Restrictive Early Action.
-We will allow students the opportunity to make this request through their applicant status portal no later than November 15.
+If you have submitted your Regular Decision application by the Restrictive Early Action deadline of November 1, you may make this request through your applicant status portal no later than November 15.